-Its anti-oxidant (aka anti-inflammatory) properties alone would make rosemary oil a great essential oil for acne, but non-clinical studies show that it also has antibacterial qualities.
+Its anti-oxidant (aka anti-inflammatory) properties alone would make rosemary oil one of the best essential oils for acne-prone skin, but non-clinical studies show that it also has antibacterial qualities.
 It’s not as potent against P. acnes 🦠 as tea tree oil, and especially in sensitive skin, it needs to be used only in low concentrations.

 4. Frankincense Oil

 One of the most frustrating aspects of having acne is the scars it can leave behind.
 Good news is, frankincense is one of the best essential oils for acne scars, because it helps speed up wound healing.
 The quicker a wound heals, the less likely it is to leave behind a scar, so applying frankincense to your acne could help prevent acne scarring in the first place 👍.

 Which Carrier Oil Should You Use for Acne?